Hunting is at risk. It's time to speak up.

 Peace Region Hunting Regulations

-The BCWF and our members are deeply concerned with the proposed changes to moose and caribou management in Wildlife Management Region 7B for resident British Columbian hunters.
+The BCWF and our members are deeply concerned about changes to moose and caribou management in Wildlife Management Region 7B for resident British Columbian hunters.
 In summary, the BCWF strongly opposes the proposed changes because:

-- Though we support the protection of treaty rights, the Province has not demonstrated why such drastic and sweeping changes are required to achieve that outcome.
+• Though we support the protection of treaty rights, the provincial government has not demonstrated why such drastic and sweeping changes are required to achieve that outcome.

 Click the button to read the BCWF’s letter to Minister Katrine Conroy, watch a statement from BCWF Executive Director, Jesse Zeman, and learn more about how you can take action on our Peace Region Hunting Regulations page.